Clifton Gardens Beach, Reserve + Playground

 Shark net: Yes

 Mum’s report: This is a lovely safe spot for kids.
 But do watch the jetty—it’s nerve-wracking watching a toddler set off at high speed along the jetty alone!
+Once you have older children the jetty is the main attraction for them.

 Extra: Taronga Park Zoo is a short drive away